auvishekdas/python-fundamentals/README.md

 * `program11.py` — Practical implementation of conditional logic (Pass/Fail check, finding the largest number, and Even/Odd detection).
 * `program12.py` _ Practical implementation of conditional logic using if-elif-else structures (Grading system setup).
 * `program13.py` - Practical implementation of nested conditional logic (Nested If-Else) to find the largest among three numbers.
+* `program14.py` - Practical implementation of shorthand conditional expressions (Ternary Operator) to find the maximum of two numbers.
+* `program15.py` - Implementation of logical `and` to determine the maximum of three numbers, and multiple `or` conditions for vowel and consonant classification.

 ## 🛠️ Environment